 Osteoarthritis is the most common type of arthritis, and it is typically the result of years of wear and tear on the joints and the cartilage.
 When the cartilage becomes damaged, the bones grind against each other, creating pain and swelling.
 Injuries and infections to the joint may cause osteoarthritis to occur earlier than it would otherwise.

 Rheumatoid arthritis is an autoimmune disease.
 The body’s immune system does not recognize the lining of the joint capsule as a part of the body and instead treats it as a foreign invader, attacking it.
 This causes the lining to become inflamed, swollen and painful.
 In time, rheumatoid arthritis can destroy the cartilage and bone tissue of the joint.

 Most of the risk factors for developing arthritis are unavoidable.
 These include:

 One common risk factor for developing osteoarthritis is mostly within the patient’s control.
 Carrying a great deal of extra weight puts more strain on the joints and is often implicated in developing osteoarthritis.
-Losing weight can also lessen the symptoms of arthritis if the condition is already present.
+Losing weight can also lessen the symptoms if the condition is already present.

 These symptoms increase as time goes by, especially if left untreated.

-The doctor will perform a physical examination of the joint and may also take x-rays to determine the full extent of the damage the arthritis has caused.
+The doctor will perform a physical examination of the joint and may also take x-rays to determine the full extent of the damage arthritis has caused.
 Range-of-motion tests will also be performed.